kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 {{% icon icon="user-check" %}} *Try it out* - Create an ABHA address that you can use on the ABDM sandbox at [phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in).
 This will create an ABHA address on the @sbx HIE-CM hosted within the sandbox

-## Supporting patients without phones using ABHA Number
+## Use ABHA number for patients without phones
 ABHA number is a *14 digit number* that is unique (only one per person) issued only after a strong KYC.
 Every ABHA number is automatically available as an ABHA address on the NHA HIE-CM like <14digitabhano>@abdm.
 ABHA is a core building block of the ABDM ecosystem and integrates with several other systems to provide online KYC including Aadhaar, Driving licence and PAN

 You can obtain an ABHA number by signing up at [https://abha.abdm.gov.in](https://abha.abdm.gov.in)